isberg1/REST-API-IMT2681_assignment_2_paragliding/README.md

 # choices and decisions

-i choose the  globalsign/mgo driver because i found better documentation
+i choose the globalsign/mgo driver because i found better documentation for it

 in order to check what webhocks should be posted to, i made a counter in the webhook document